-- Recruit and Disseminate: To recruit healthcare services globally to implement tobacco-free policies.
+Recruit and Disseminate: To recruit healthcare services globally to implement tobacco-free policies.
 To promote and support policy implementation by ensuring that the Global Standards, implementation concept, information materials and website remains relevant and responsive to global changes.

-- Sharing and Learning: To develop an interactive website that can support networking, enable two-way communication, support sharing of information and the exchange of good practice.
+Sharing and Learning: To develop an interactive website that can support networking, enable two-way communication, support sharing of information and the exchange of good practice.